noahnkr/portfolio-site/public/posts/linear-regression.md

 ### Taking the Derivative

-Now we compute the gradient with respect to $w$:
+First, we compute the gradient with respect to $w$:

 $$
 \begin{align*}